azral1962/min-book/src/lib.typ

         * Defines the font weight of headings; by default, headings level 1--5
         * are `"regular"` and levels above it are `"bold"`, but
-        * `#book(cfg.heading-weight)` apply the same weight for all headings. **/ ..cfg,
+        * `#book(cfg.heading-weight)` apply the same weight for all headings. **/
+    toc-indent: none,
+      /** <- length | auto
+        * Defines the indentation of each table of contents entry; by default,
+        * entries of headings level 2+ are indented in 1.5em. **/
+    ..cfg,
   )